jradd/sample-app/README.md

 * Configuration

 * Database creation
+working with sqlite
 * Database initialization

 * How to run the test suite

+`rails test models:user`

+still working on tests.